hossain-khan/android-keep-alive/README.md

 Most of the permissions listed above are discouraged and or restricted.
 Please be sure to use the app with caution.

+## 🤝 Contributing

+Contributions are welcome!
+Please read our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines before submitting a pull request.

 ---
-> \* = _The app uses Android's standard explicit intent to start app using it's app package-id.
-Intent is sent to Android OS re-run the app, however, it's up to Android OS to run the app.
-Something to keep in mind._
+> \* = _The app uses Android’s standard explicit intent to start an app by its package ID.
+The intent is sent to the Android OS to request the app to run, but it is ultimately up to the OS whether the app will actually be started._
 ---